Diphtheria is a life-threatening infection that spreads easily. The infection most commonly attacks the tonsils, throat

 |Copyright © Nucleus Medical Media, Inc.|

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Diphtheria will be suspected if the throat and tonsils are covered with a gray membrane.

 Your doctor may need to test to confirm the diagnosis.
 This can be done by collecting a swab for culture or a tissue sample.

 Talk with your doctor about the best treatment plan for you.
 If your doctor suspects diphtheria, your treatment will start right away, even before the lab results are returned.
-Treatment options include the following:
+Treatment includes the following:

 - Antitoxin injection

 - Isolation and bedrest

 The vaccine for diphtheria is safe and is effective at preventing the disease.
 All children with few exceptions should receive the DTaP vaccine series.
 This protects against diphtheria, tetanus , and pertussis .
 A single dose of Tdap vaccine is recommended for children aged 11 years or older, even if they did not receive the DTaP.
 A booster should be given every 10 years after, or after exposure to tetanus if necessary.

 Despite the availability of vaccines to prevent diphtheria, cases are on the rise.
 If you or your child has not been fully vaccinated, talk to the doctor.
 There are catch-up schedules available.